paracycle/peelingawaythelayers.net/_pages/part4.md

 ---
-title: Network Layer
+title: Network
-description: RailsConf 2020 Talk Blog Post
+description: A look at layer 3 of the network stack.
+How can we communicate over networks of networks where each networks independently?
 tags: RailsConf 2020, Blogpost, Talk
 ---